sergey-rud/Laravel-tips/README.md

    $table->increments('id');
 });
 ```
-* Strings should be placed in single quotes instead of double quotes for both PHP and JavaScript.
-HTML attributes and CSS should use double quotes only.
 * Classes and methods shouldn’t be used in the Views (controller should handle all logic and pass simple array to view)
 * Model method shouldn’t use global scope, eg $_SESSION, $_SERVER, $_COOKIE, etc. Please use Controllers to retrieve such info and pass it to Model method **as arguments**.